clowdr-app/clowdr/README.md

       ]
    ```
 1. Run `pktriot start --config pktriot.json` to start the tunnel.
+1. Configure Auth0 and Vonage using your custom domain

 To create a (persistent) tunnel for one of your team members, repeat the penultimate two steps (with a different filename) and send the generated JSON config to the team member.